Working Holiday Visas for Irish citizens

 In most cases you can find casual or temporary work once you arrive in the country and can also study while you are there.
 The main purpose of your trip should be to holiday and the work or studying should be supplemental.
 If you are traveling primarily to work or to study you should look into other visas.

-What countries take part?
+What countries or regions take part?

 Ireland has working holiday agreements with:

 - Hong Kong